trickydickie/microsoft-graph-docs/concepts/windowsupdates-deploy-expedited-update.md

 * The update starts right away rather than waiting for the next regular update scan, which occurs once every 22 hours by default.
 * The update downloads and installs as quickly as possible.
-* The update process overrides configured device policy settings, such as days until a forced reboot.
+* The update process overrides configured device policy settings, such as days until the device is forced to restart.
 After the expedited update is installed, the device returns to the current policy settings.

 Today, the deployment service supports expedited deployments of Windows 10 quality updates.
 Deploying an expedited quality update helps achieve compliance against a specific security update, as specified by date.
 (See also: [Deploy an update](windowsupdates-deploy-update.md))